During periods of adverse weather, waste collections could be delayed if it is unsafe for our workforce.

 - check regularly that your bin lid is not frozen and can be opened easily.

-- try to protect open containers such a garden waste bags from filling with snow.
+- try to protect open containers such a garden waste bins from filling with snow.
 If containers have snow and ice in them we may not be able to empty them.

 - hold back any glass bottles and jars until conditions improve, this will help to reduce the risk of bottle banks overflowing, if we are unable to empty them due to the conditions.